Donna Hedgepath, Ph.D.,

 Professionally, Ms. Wheat serves in a number of organizations.
 Currently she serves on the executive board of the Kentucky Council of Administrators of Special Education and is a long time member of the Council of Exceptional Children.
 She is a member of First Baptist Church in Jamestown Kentucky.
 Originally from Rockcastle County, Ms. Wheat resides in Jamestown, Kentucky.
 She enjoys traveling, reading, and spending time with her children, grandchildren and friends.

-Instructor, Early Childhood Education Program
+Assistant Professor, Early Childhood Education Program

 Office: EB 116 and LEC

 Phone: 502-753-0264 and 270-789-5477

 I am enjoying my journey as an Assistant Professor for Campbellsville University.
 I count it a blessing to be part of the Early Childhood Department within the School of Education at the extension campus in Louisville.
 I am very passionate about servicing future educators in the field of Early Childhood as God blessed me to be here since Fall of 2012.

 One of my favorite things to do is research new and innovative ways to better serve our community’s preschoolers.
 My bio consists of: a Masters of Science in Communication Disorders; a Masters of Education in Early Childhood, obtaining an Interdisciplinary Early Childhood Education Certificate; and an Educational Specialist Degree in Early Childhood Special Education.